urgdog/urg.systems/thonks/iptables.md

 MASQUERADE  all  --  *      !br-1cbda01ee2d7  172.20.0.0/16        0.0.0.0/
 </pre>

+You can test this rule firing by running repeated pings from the container `ping 1.1.1.1` and watching the packet count here go up.
+That means this rule is rewriting the src IP on egress.

 Now you've probably got a specific src-dest!
 This is what actually re-writes the source to be the host's source, so we can get it back (SNAT).
 It re-writes the source IP, so return traffic from the public internet will be sent back to the host, not the